Ancient Semitic religion: Akkad, Assyria and Babylonia

 The religion of the Assyrian Empire (sometimes called Ashurism) centered on Ashur, patron deity of the city of Assur, and Ishtar, patroness of Nineveh.
-The last positively recorded worship of Ashur and other Assyrian gods dates back to the 3rd century AD.
+The last positively recorded worship of Ashur and other Assyrian-Mesopotamian gods dates back to the 3rd century AD in the face of the adaptation of Christianity from the 1st century AD onwards, although there is evidence of isolated pockets of worship among Assyrian people as late as the 17th century.

-Ashur, the patron deity of the eponymous capital from the Late Bronze Age, was in constant rivalry with Marduk, the patron deity of Babylon.
+Ashur, the patron deity of the eponymous capital of Assur from the Early Bronze Age (c.
+22nd century BC), was in constant rivalry with the later emerging Marduk (from c.
+19th century BC), the patron deity of Babylon.
 In Assyria, Ashur eventually superseded Marduk, even becoming the husband of Ishtar.

-The major Assyro-Babylonian and Akkadian gods were:
+The major Assyro-Babylonian-Akkadian gods were: